chanshiyucx/blog/journal/004-interview-simulation.md

 > Do you have any questions for us?

 - What does a typical day look like for this role?
-- Will this role involve collaboration with the team in China?
 - Could you tell me about the team structure and how collaboration usually works?

 ## General Expression